VandyDataScience-Internal/recruitment-2023-template/Level 2/README.md

 ## When building your model, you must:

-- Utilize a random 80/20 train/test split to train the model (Note that you will use the test set in Level 3)
+- Utilize a random 80/20 train/test split to train the model (**Hint:** You will use the test set in Level 3!)

 - **Comment on every major component of your program.** During our grading process, we will assess how thorough and understandable your commenting is.